Ranson, West Virginia: Transportation

+Highways

 The main highway serving Ranson is West Virginia Route 9.
 This highway, which is an expressway through Ranson, runs in a general southeast to northwest alignment, connecting Ranson and neighboring Charles Town to Leesburg and Martinsburg.
 WV 9 also connects to U.S. Route 340 and Interstate 81.
 The other highway serving Ranson is West Virginia Route 115, which follows WV 9's old alignment from before its newer expressway was constructed.

+Public transportation

+Operated by the Eastern Panhandle Transit Authority, Ranson is served by Route 16 and Route 20.